Lam-Big-Water/English/scripts.md

 ---

-If you want maybe I'll talk to my father about it.
+Look, if you want maybe I'll talk to my father about it.

 While you're talking to him would you mind mentioning the answering machine?